Full walking tour of Camarones Beach, Downtown Puerto Vallarta (17/Dec./2021)

 This area includes dozens of diverse shops, bars and restaurants.
-Excellent sunbathing beach, you’ll also enjoy the food and drinks at one of the many bars and restaurants that are on the shores of this beach.
+Excellent sunbathing beach, you’ll also enjoy the food and drinks at one of the many bars and restaurants that line the shore.
 You can partake in various activities such as parasailing, jet-skiing, SUP, or just relaxing on the shore.

-Camarones Beach has been awarded a Blue Flag certification, an award given to beaches that are clean, have low levels of pollution (strict standards), offer environmental protection and that have managed to balance human presence without compromising the ecosystem.
+Camarones Beach has been awarded a Blue Flag certification, an certification given to beaches that are clean, have low levels of pollution (strict standards), offer environmental protection, and that have managed to balance human presence without compromising the ecosystem.
 Playa Camarones is also one of the few beaches worldwide that can have this award despite being located in an urban area, something that clearly shows the city’s commitment to take care of its beaches and surrounding sea and wildlife.

 It is located along the edge of the northern part of downtown Puerto Vallarta.
-It starts on the north side by Villa Premiere, you can go in along San Salvador street, it’s 2000 feet long and ends to the south by the rocks that are the foundations of the path that passes in front of Hotel Rosita and reaches “The Millenia" sculpture on the north end of the Malecon.
+It starts on the north side by Villa Premiere, you can go in along San Salvador street, it’s 2000 feet long and ends to the south by the rocks that are the foundations of the path that passes in front of Hotel Rosita and reaches “The Millennia” sculpture on the north end of the Malecon.

-What to do at Playa Camarones Beach
+What to do at Camarones Beach

-Gastronomy is great at Camarones, the local food is well represented in this area, the popular palapas are quite close and you can enjoy a plate of shrimp or fish accompanied by a good drink, some popular restaurants on this beach are El Barracuda and Mango Beach Club.
+Gastronomy is great at Camarones, the local food is well represented in this area, the popular palapas are quite close and you can enjoy a plate of shrimp or fish accompanied by a good drink, some popular restaurants on this beach are El Barracuda and Mangos Beach Club.

 This beach is also a stronghold of the LGBT community, and in its calendar of events each year, a considerable number of meetings take place here, some of the parties and blowouts until the early hours.
-Other communities, such as the Expats, organize events in the nearby dining halls and some weekend barbecues on these shores.
+Other communities, such as the Expats, organize events in the nearby dining halls and some weekend barbecues on the shore.
 Camarones Beach is a meeting point for locals and foreigners alike.